-The American alligator, Alligator mississippiensi, is the largest reptile in North America.
+The American alligator, Alligator mississippiensis, is the largest reptile in North America.
 Alligators have been around for millions of years, they’re about as close as we will probably ever get to seeing a living dinosaur.
 They are dark in color (usually black), with a rounded snout and a thick “armored” body.
 Bony plates inside the skin, called osteoderms or scutes, make the skin very hard to penetrate.
 They have a powerful tail that is half the alligators length.
 Male gators can grow up 11 to 14 feet, 500 to 800 pounds, but a 1,000 pound gator is not unusual.
 Female alligators rarely exceed 10 feet in length and are about half the weight of a male.
 Alligators are cold-blooded, meaning that they cannot regulate their own body temperature.
 For this reason, it is common to catch gators sunbathing on the banks of the Everglades waters, sometimes seen with open mouths to cool themselves.
-Aside from being dangerous and a little bit scary, the alligator is an awesome animal.
+Aside from being dangerous and a little bit scary, the alligator is truly an awesome animal.

 Alligators aren’t picky when it comes to eating.
 Alligators are carnivorous.
 They are also opportunistic predators and will eat anything that comes their way.
-They eat fish, snails and other invertebrates, birds, frogs and mammals of just about any size…They have extreemly powerful jaws that can crack turtle shells and bones with ease.
+They eat fish, snails and other invertebrates, birds, frogs and mammals of just about any size…They have extremely powerful jaws that can crack turtle shells and bones with ease.
 They use their razor sharp teeth to seize and hold their prey, swallowing small prey whole.
 If the prey is large, they shake it apart into smaller, manageable pieces.
 Alligators don’t eat humans, but they are territorial animals and will attack if you get too close or threaten their young.

 How long do alligators live – Lifespan